 We understand that going through a divorce, separation or the dissolution of a civil partnership is a challenging and emotional time.
 We are available to advise and support you throughout the process.
 We are available to communicate with you discreetly and in a method that best suits your circumstances.
 This includes via a secure app, video conference, phone or email.

 All of our team are members of Resolution which is a national organisation of family lawyers committed to dealing with family matters in an amicable manner.
-Resolution members are committed to a Code of Practice, promoting a constructive approach to family issues that considers the needs of the whole family.

 Watch our Family Law FAQs playlist on YouTube

 In order to be eligible for a divorce, you must have been married for at least one year, your marriage must be legally recognised in the UK and the UK must be your permanent home (or that of your spouse).

 There is only one ground for a divorce and that is that the marriage has irretrievably broken down.
 To demonstrate this, you need to rely on one of five facts:

 At present the divorce process usually takes between 10 to 12 months if matters are quite straightforward and you have been able to reach an agreement in relation to your finances.

 The court fee to petition for a divorce in the UK is £550.
 This is payable at the time the petition is issued.
 This is separate from any additional fees you will incur if you have a solicitor acting on your behalf.
 To find out more about our rates, please get in touch.